-The “Industry Employment” section of this report) provides a detailed summary of annual average nonfarm employment trends for each year from 2009 through 2018.
-But, suffice it to say that the local economy has generally been on a recovery path since calendar year 2014.
-Specifically, on an annual average basis, total nonfarm employment countywide has grown at or above a two-percent pace in each of the five years from 2014 through 2018, inclusive – painting a fairly encouraging picture for the local economy during this most recent five-year period.
+The “Industry Employment” section of this report provides a detailed summary of annual average nonfarm employment trends for each year from 2009 through 2018.
+However, suffice it to say, the local economy has generally been on a recovery path since calendar year 2014.
+Specifically, on an annual average basis, total nonfarm employment countywide has grown at or above a 2 percent pace in each of the five years from 2014 through 2018, inclusive – painting a fairly encouraging picture for the local economy during this most recent five-year period.

 Located just east of the Cascade Mountains at the intersection of I-90, I-82, and Highway 97, Ellensburg lies in the heart of the state.
-Drive times to major metropolitan markets: Seattle is a little less than two hours’ drive (to the West), Spokane is approximately three hours (to the East), Wenatchee is 1.25 hours (to the North), and Yakima is roughly 35 minutes (to the South).
+Drive times to major metropolitan markets: Seattle is a little less than a two-hour drive (to the West), Spokane is approximately three hours (to the East), Wenatchee is 1.25 hours (to the North), and Yakima is roughly 35 minutes (to the South).

 Ellensburg lies in a geographical nexus of north-south and east-west fiber routes, serviced by major regional and national carriers such as Noel, NoaNet, Consolidated Communications, Spectrum, and CenturyLink.
 This has created an ideal business environment with 100 Mpbs speeds and more than 95 percent saturation of broadband (25Mpbs+) in the surrounding area.

-Official, long-term (i.e. ten-year) employment projections produced by the Employment Security Department are for a 1.2 percent average annual nonfarm job growth rate from 2016-2026 for the four-county South Central WDA (i.e., Kittitas, Klickitat, Skamania and Yakima counties) and for a 1.6 percent growth rate for Washington state.
+Official, long-term ten-year employment projections produced by the Employment Security Department are for a 1.2 percent average annual nonfarm job growth rate from 2016 to 2026 for the four-county South Central WDA (Kittitas, Klickitat, Skamania and Yakima counties) and for a 1.6 percent growth rate for Washington state.

 Current labor force and unemployment statistics are available on the Labor area summaries page.